 Preservatives & Mildewcide

-All paints except Milk Paint have preservatives.
+Just about all paints except powdered milk paint have preservatives.
 A few brands in the post disclose which ones they use.
 With others, we can only guess based on the list of commonly used preservatives/mildewcides.
 While preservatives are such a minor concern, paints marked as mold-resistant or kitchen and bath formulas can contain much greater amounts of mildewcides/fungicides.

 Those who are chemically sensitive should test multiple brands for tolerance after looking through the ingredients and reviewing what works best for the most severely sensitive folks.

-There are two main categories of safe healthy paint:
+There are three main categories of safe healthy paint:

 2. Mineral Paint

 This category includes paints that have a more natural base.
 Though technically “mineral paint” means paint made with a silicate binder that does not polymerize, in reality, this term is used much more broadly.
-The term mineral paint can include silicate paints, clay-based paints, lime paint or lime wash, chalk paint, and milk paint.
+The term mineral paint can include silicate paints, clay-based paints, lime paint or limewash, chalk paint, and milk paint.

 What is “latex paint”?
 Paint used to contain styrene-butadiene rubber (synthetic latex).
-Standard use acrylic paints do not contain this ingredient anymore.
-Today “latex paints” are made with a 100% acrylic binder and some contain polyvinyl acetate (PVA), or vinyl acetate-ethylene (VAE) as the binder.
+Standard latex paints do not contain this ingredient anymore.
+Today “latex paints” are made with either an acrylic binder, polyvinyl acetate (PVA), or vinyl acetate-ethylene (VAE) as the binder.
 Some are a mix.

 1. ECOS Paints

-ECOS primers and paints are zero-VOC and are certainly the most popular paint for the chemically sensitive.
+ECOS primers and paints are zero-VOC and this brand is certainly the most popular acrylic paint for the chemically sensitive.

-It’s rare to find someone who doesn’t do well with ECOS, though the extremely sensitive need to air it out longer and may want to test out a number of brands as well as the more natural mineral options to see which one works best.
+It’s rare to find someone who doesn’t do well with ECOS, though the extremely sensitive need to air it out longer.

-You can buy it online from their website.
-It’s $65 a gallon with free shipping over $100 in the US.
+You can buy ECOS Paints online from their website.
 They sell samples, 3 for $10, including shipping.

 They ship to everywhere in the US as well as Canada and Mexico.

-In the UK this brand is called Lakeland Paints.
+PS In the UK look for Lakeland Paints.

 Tintable to thousands of colors.
-Safecoat is 0-VOC with no-VOC colorants.
+Safecoat is a zero-VOC acrylic paint with no-VOC colorants.
 (Though the primer is low-VOC).